AdobeDocs/experience-platform.en/help/sources/sources-sdk/api/getting-started.md

 ## Prerequisites

+To use Sources SDK, you must ensure that you have access to an IMS Organization Sandbox provisioned with Adobe Experience Platform Sources.

-This guide requires a working understanding of the following components of Adobe Experience Platform:
+This guide also requires a working understanding of the following components of Adobe Experience Platform:

 * [Sources](../../home.md): Experience Platform allows data to be ingested from various sources while providing you with the ability to structure, label, and enhance incoming data using Platform services.
 * [Sandboxes](../../../sandboxes/home.md): Experience Platform provides virtual sandboxes which partition a single Platform instance into separate virtual environments to help develop and evolve digital experience applications.